andrew11cdt/fix-choppy-A2DP-bluetooth-ubuntu-20.04/README.md

+# (This actually can NOT fix this error.
+Sorry! :(.
+RIP Ubuntu A2DP bluetooth)
 # fix-choppy-A2DP-bluetooth-ubuntu-20.04
 If you have problem with lagging bluetooth headphone or device on Ubuntu (even 20.04 LTS), you can use this script to set latency offset of your bluetooth device.
 1. Connect your bluetooth device & find necessary info about the bluetooth device (while it is connected!):